vidimus/DomeAcolyte/README.md

 05 - The Curse of the Blind Stalker - The Silver Twilight Lodge out for your blood, setting on you, an ancient, unkillable entity, that you can only outrun for so long...

 06 - A Matter of Blood - Investigate a creepy mansion, whose residents haven't been seen for some time.

+07 - The Innsmouth Trial - After being captured by the Innsmouth Mob, a band of outsiders is taken to face trial.